 This is first in a series of posts about wainscoting.
 If you’re not familiar with wainscoting, it is wooden paneling that lines the lower part of a wall.
 There are several different types of wainscoting, and for this post, I will focus on Board and Batten.
 I have been a lover of Board and Batten wainscoting for many years and have designed several rooms around this style.

-The ceilings were 9′ high so the darker color looked terrific and was a beautiful contrast against the lighter walls.
+The ceilings are 9′ high so the darker color on the moldings looked terrific against the lighter color of the wall.

-Sometimes it can be hard to make a basement feel warm and comfortable, but by adding this style of molding to such a large space, it really warmed it up dramatically.
+Sometimes it can be hard to make a basement feel warm and comfortable, but by adding Board and Batten molding to such a large space, it really warmed it up dramatically.

 For more awe inspiring posts about home decor ideas, please subscribe to Happy Haute Home and follow along on Pinterest HERE, and Twitter HERE and feel free to pin and tweet your favorite pics from Happy Haute Home.

 You can also get daily home decor inspiration by following along on Instagram HERE